Retarder (mechanical engineering)

 A retarder is a device used to augment or replace some of the functions of primary friction-based braking systems, usually on heavy vehicles.
 Retarders serve to slow vehicles, or maintain a steady speed while traveling down a hill, and help prevent the vehicle from unintentional or uncontrolled acceleration when travelling on a road surface with an uneven grade.
-They are not usually capable of bringing vehicles to a standstill, as their effectiveness diminishes as a vehicle's speed lowers.
-Instead, they are typically used as an additional aid to slow vehicles, with the final braking done by a conventional friction braking system.
-An additional benefit retarders are capable of providing is an increase in the service life of the friction brake, as it is subsequently used less frequently, particularly at higher speeds.
-Additionally, air actuated brakes serve a dual role in conserving air pressure.
+They are not usually capable of bringing vehicles to a standstill because their effectiveness diminishes as a vehicle's speed lowers.
+Instead, they are typically used as an aid to slow vehicles, with the final braking done by a conventional friction braking system.
+An added benefit retarders can provide is an increase in the service life of the friction brake, as it is used less often, particularly at higher speeds.
+With air-actuated brakes they also serve a dual purpose in conserving air pressure.

-Friction-based braking systems are susceptible to brake fade when used extensively for continuous periods, which can be dangerous if braking performance drops below what is required to stop the vehicle: for instance, if a truck or bus is descending a long decline, and would otherwise require something such as a runaway truck ramp to stop safely.
+Friction-based braking systems are susceptible to brake fade when used extensively for continuous periods.
+This can be dangerous if braking performance drops below what is required to stop the vehicle, for instance, if a truck or bus is descending a long decline and would otherwise require something like a runaway truck ramp to stop safely.
 For this reason, such heavy vehicles are frequently fitted with a supplementary system that is not friction-based.

 Retarders are not restricted to road motor vehicles, but may also be used in railway systems.
 The British prototype Advanced Passenger Train (APT) used hydraulic retarders to allow the high-speed train to stop in the same distance as standard lower speed trains, as a pure friction-based system was not viable.